 Ms Parveen Mahmud, FCA, has a varied professional career including working substantial time with national and international development agencies.
+Currently, she is the Chairman of Under Privileged Children’s Educational Programs (UCEP) Bangladesh.
 She was a partner of ACNABIN, Chartered Accountants.
 She started her career with BRAC, and was the Deputy Managing Director of Palli Karma-Sahayak Foundation (PKSF).
-She is the founding Managing Director (MD) of the Grameen Telecom Trust.
+She was the founding Managing Director (MD) of the Grameen Telecom Trust (GTT).
 Ms Mahmud served three terms in the council of theInstitute of Chartered Accountants of Bangladesh (ICAB).
 She was the first woman council member and the President of the ICAB.
 She was also, the first female board member of the South Asian Federation of Accountants (SAFA), the apex accounting professional body of the SAARC.
 She is the Chairperson of CA Female Forum- Women in Leadership Committee, ICAB and is the Vice Chairperson of the Women in Leadership Committee of SAFA.
 She sits in numerous boards including Transparency International Bangladesh (TIB), BRAC International, PKSF, RDRS, Manusher Jonnyo Foundation (MJF), Grameenphone Ltd., Linde Bangladesh Ltd., etc. She is the member of the think tank Centre for Policy Dialogue (CPD) and International Chamber of Commerce (ICC), Bangladesh.
-Ms Mahmud is the Chairperson of Micro Industries Development and Assistance Services (MIDAS) and Shasha Denims Ltd. She was the Chairperson of Acid Survivor’s Foundation and became Chairperson of Underprivileged Children Education Program (UCEP) – Bangladesh for 2019-2020.
+Ms Mahmud is the Chairperson of Micro Industries Development and Assistance Services (MIDAS) and Shasha Denims Ltd. She was the Chairperson of Acid Survivor’s Foundation.
 She was the member of National Advisory Panel for SME Development of Bangladesh and founding board member of SME Foundation as well as the convener of SME Women’s Forum.
 Ms Mahmud was also a Working Group Member of Consultative Group on Social Indicators at UNCTAD/ISAR.
 She is the recipient of “Joya Alokito Nari-2018” award from RTV, “Women at Work-2017” award from Association of Software and Information Services (BASIS) and “Women of Inspiration Awards”-2017 from the Bangladesh Organization for Learning & Development (BOLD).
 Ms Mahmud was awarded “Begum Rokeya Shining Personality Award- 2006” for women’s empowerment by the Narikantha Foundation.

 Ms Nazneen Sultana